atom/etch/README.md

 * Your function must be a constructor.
 It will be called with the `new` keyword and passed the JSX expression's properties and children as arguments.
 * The component object returned by your constructor must have an `element` field pointing to a DOM node.
 This element will be inserted into the DOM.
 * The component object returned by your constructor may have an `update` method.
 This method will be called whenever the same function appears in the same location in successive calls to `render`.
+* The component object returned by your constructor may have a `destroy` method.
+This method will be called when the component is removed from the DOM.
+If you do any event binding to the DOM in your component, this is where you should clean it up.

 ### References